 A balanced relationship resolves many issues!

 The following paradigms help you to identify your uniqueness so you can step into your authenticity and self-power; no more giving away your best-cut meat and cooked vegetables!
 To regain, or establish, more equilibrium in your life and relationships, the following seven ways can support you to move towards having more balanced relationships.

 The first step to create balanced relationships is to know your priorities in life.

-Identify your priorities and be really clear with your partner what they.
+Identify your priorities and be clear with your partner what they are.
 A healthy relationship is based on open and honest communication.

 An example of a priority could be, you need "you" time.
 You may have identified and know that you "have to have" time by yourself to recharge your batteries and restore balance.
 And if you don't get time on your own, you "know" it will impact on your emotional well-being and your relationship.

 Do you prioritize your partner's needs over your own by making sure you're available when they're free for you?
 If you want to go out with your friends, say so and do it.
 If you keep saying no and putting the needs of your partner (or perceived needs) before yours, you will become unhappy and resentful.

 How many times have you said "no" to friends because you were hoping to do something special with your partner but it doesn't work out because they're too tired, too busy, or there's not enough money, etc, etc?
 You've prioritized your partner's needs over your own by making sure you're available, "just in case."
 The tricky thing is, maybe prioritizing someone else over yourself became a habit in past relationships, which can make you feel temporarily unbalanced.
 You only have to change one response by making a conscious choice and it changes the balance in your relationship right away.